patricklafrance/shelby/README.md

 ### Basic

-When you are using Shelby, you are basically only working with one of the provided view model (there's a few exception, we will talk about those later).
+When you are using Shelby, you are basically only working with one of the provided `ViewModel` (there's a few exception, we will talk about those later).

 #### Shelby.ViewModel

-Provides the **basic features** of a Shelby view model.
+Provides the _basic features_ of a Shelby view `ViewModel`.

+To define a `ViewModel`:

     var ClientDetailViewModel = Shelby.ViewModel.extend({
         model: null,